-CMMS has helped multiple businesses in a number of ways.
+CMMS has helped multiple businesses in several ways.
 So has mobility, which has completely changed the face of the business world.
 Combining the two has created a powerhouse that every organization is taking advantage of.
 Needless to say, it has impacted enterprise asset management (EAM) too.

 Mobility is an extension of the typical EAM functions, which include the maintenance and operations of an organization’s physical assets, facilities, and infrastructure.
 Mobility gives a competitive edge to businesses and it has helped in changing various EAM practices for good.